GravityKit/GravityView/readme.txt

 __Developer Notes: __

+* New: We're starting the migration to a new wrapper API that will awesome.
+We will be rolling out new functionality and documentation over time.
+For now, we are just using it to load the plugin.
+[Very exciting time](https://i.imgur.com/xmkONOD.gif)!
 * Fixed: Issue fetching image sizes when using `GravityView_Image` class and fetching from a site with invalid SSL cert.
 * Added: `gravityview_directory_link` to modify the URL to the View directory context (in `GravityView_API::directory_link()`)